 When it comes time to buy your home, and the property you choose comes with a preinstalled solar system, you have significant benefits to reducing your energy bill.
 You are doing an outstanding environmental service, reducing your carbon footprint and relieving our reliance on fossil fuels.

-With more severe weather conditions affecting energy grids and rising energy prices, investing in renewable energy, particularly solar energy, can put you and your family in a better position.
+With more severe weather conditions affecting energy grids and rising energy prices, investing in renewable energy, particularly solar energy, can better position you and your family.

-One step further is investing in battery storage, putting yourself at a decisive advantage in energy independence.
-As EV cars surge in popularity and gas prices skyrocket, charging your electric vehicle at home from your panels will make much more sense heading into the future.
+One step further is investing in battery storage, which puts you at a decisive advantage in energy independence.
+As EV cars surge in popularity and gas prices skyrocket, charging your electric vehicle at home from your panels will make much more sense in the future.

-Whether you have solar panels or a solar system with battery storage and an EV to charge, you want to ensure your entire system is equipped with the best warranty to enjoy the benefits of your solar investment.
+Whether you have solar panels or a solar system with battery storage and an EV to charge, you want to ensure your entire system is equipped with the best warranty so you can enjoy the benefits of your solar investment.

 What could be the drawbacks of buying or selling a home with solar panels?

-The biggest drawbacks of buying a home with solar panels could be if the warranty doesn’t transfer or transfer with a fee.
+The biggest drawback of buying a home with solar panels could be that the warranty doesn’t transfer or transfers with a fee.

 If the panels are broken or are not in good condition, and if the solar system is leased (depending on the type of lease or loan the owners have).

-You will want to know how your home loan works before you put in that offer, such as a Property-Assessed Clean Energy Loan (PACE), if the system is leased, or if the system is a Power Purchase Agreement (PPA).
-Finding out your system’s warranty, quality, and financial obligations is an essential piece.
+Before you make that offer, you will want to know how your home loan works, whether it is a Property-Assessed Clean Energy Loan (PACE), leased, or a Power Purchase Agreement (PPA).
+Finding out your system’s warranty, quality, and financial obligations is an essential step.

-Going solar is an excellent investment, as long as you evaluate the circumstance you’re acquiring the new panels.
+Going solar is an excellent investment, as long as you evaluate the circumstances in which you’re acquiring the new panels.
 The drawback of buying or selling a home with solar panels is just a matter of finding out from the home inspector what the condition of the panels is and having this list to remind you to request a copy of the solar panel maintenance history.

 What do you want to make sure is in place before selling a home with solar panels?